-If you do not have the required evidence prior to applications closing, you can still submit an application.
+If you don’t have the required evidence prior to applications closing, you can still submit an application.
 Simply attach a letter or email which outlines the steps you are taking to source your documentation.

-- Australian Institute of Aboriginal and Torres Strait Islander Studies.
+- Australian Institute of Aboriginal and Torres Strait Islander Studies

-- Office of the Registrar of Indigenous Corporations.
+- Office of the Registrar of Indigenous Corporations

-- National Aboriginal Community Controlled Health Organisation.
+- National Aboriginal Community Controlled Health Organisation

-The Assessment Centre
+Questions on the Assessment Centre

-What is involved in the assessment process?
+What’s involved in the assessment process?

-Monday 4 February 2019: Applications open for the 2020 Graduate Program
+Monday 2 March 2020: Applications open for the 2021 Graduate Program

-April/May 2019: Assessment and reference checks
+Late May: Assessment centres and reference checks

-June/July 2019: Offers of employment
+June: Offers of employment